TheGraphIndia/be-GraphGuru/Readme.md

 - Select `mumbai` as our network.
 - Enter the contract address of your deployed contract from above.
 It will automatically fetch the ABI as we have verified our contract.
 - Enter the block number in which the contract is created.
-- Enter `NavigatingWeb3` as the contract name.
+- Enter `GraphGuru` as the contract name.
 - Press Enter for `Index contract events as entities`.
 - You have successfully created your first Subgraph.
 (YOU ARE AWESOMEEE! 🙇🏻‍♂️)
 -------